roosdy/MercuryToolbox_v01/mercury/README.md

 ## Contributing

 We welcome contributions to the Mercury Toolbox project!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit contributions.
-All contributions will undergo security review before acceptance.
+Reach out!

 ## License